jaydeens/Aura0x_xyz/replit.md

-# Aura - Creators & Streamers Social Network
+# Dreamz - AI-Powered Web3 Social Platform

 ## Overview

-Aura is a comprehensive Web3 social platform that combines learning, reputation building, and community engagement.
-Users build their "aura" through daily crypto lessons, 1v1 battles, and a vouching system where community members can stake ETH to vouch for others.
-The platform integrates Twitter/X authentication, wallet connectivity, and smart contract interactions on Base Sepolia testnet.
+Dreamz (formerly Aura) is a comprehensive Web3 social platform that combines learning, reputation building, and community engagement with AI-crypto aesthetics.
+Users build their "Dreamz Points" (formerly Aura Points) through daily crypto lessons, 1v1 protocol battles, and a vouching system where community members can stake USDC to vouch for others.
+The platform integrates Twitter/X authentication, multi-chain wallet connectivity (Solana + Ethereum), and is preparing for CARV SVM Chain integration.

 ## System Architecture